double-speak/doublespeak.github.io/_poems_2021/the-butterfly-june-4th-1942.md

   in Prague.
 This poem was found on a very thin piece of paper along with a lot of other drawings and writings from Jewish children at the camp.
 Pavel Friedmann was later transported to Auschwitz in 1944, where he died.</p>"
-tbio: "<p>My name is Karina Carreras, and I am a senior at the University of Iowa.
-  This semester, I decided to take a translation course not thinking a lot of it, and I ended up falling in love with translation.
-I didn’t realize how captivating the art of translation was until I started working with pieces and workshopping them with my peers and professor.
-I wanted to submit this translation because it was so moving in German, and I think English readers should have the chance to read this as well.</p>"
+tbio: "<p>Karina Carreras is a senior at the University of Iowa.
+This semester, she decided to take a translation course not thinking a lot of it, and she ended up falling in love with translation.
+She didn’t realize how captivating the art of translation was until she started working with pieces and workshopping them with her peers and professor.
+She wanted to submit this translation because it was so moving in German, and she thinks English readers should have the chance to read it as well.</p>"
 language: German
 lang: de
 image: "/assets/images/images_21/friedmann.JPEG"